7 Must-Try Foods In Taiwan: The Ultimate Taiwan Food Guide

-Taiwanese cuisine is a feast of flavors.
-Yet it’s very underrated abroad.
+Taiwan’s food is a feast of flavors, yet it’s very underrated abroad.
 Here’s my ultimate Taiwan food guide for exploring the island’s hidden treasures.

 The bustling night markets are filled with subtle and unfamiliar flavors.
 Exotic fruit is sold in snack-sized baggies.
 And ginger scents everything from sugarcane juice to hand cream.